 - Once thyme seedlings are 4 inches high, plant them where you will be growing thyme in your garden.

 Normally, a thyme plant is grown from a division.
 Thyme is easy to divide.
 In the spring or fall, find a mature thyme plant.
 Use a spade to gently lift the clump of thyme up from the ground.
 Tear or cut a smaller clump of thyme from the main plant, making sure there is a root ball intact on the division.
 Replant the mother plant and plant the division where you would like to grow the thyme herb.

 The flavor of the thyme plant benefits from active neglect.
 Growing thyme in poor soil with little water will actually cause the thyme to grow better.
 For this reason, thyme herb is an excellent choice for xeriscaping or low water landscapes.

-In the late fall, if you live in an area that freezes, you will want to mulch the thyme plant.
+In the late fall, if you live in an area that freezes, you’ll want to mulch the thyme plant.
 Be sure to remove the mulch in the spring.

 Harvesting Thyme Herb

 Harvesting thyme is easy.
 Simply snip off what you need for your recipe.
-Once a thyme plant is established (planted a year), it is very hard to over-harvest the plant.
+Once a thyme plant is established (about a year), it’s very hard to over-harvest the plant.
 If you have just planted your thyme, cut back no more than one-third of the plant.